 It was the 70-year-old, seasoned Albanian Pasha Abdurrahman who commanded the Ottoman guards of Buda. his 10,000 men seemed sufficient to defend the castle. they had repaired the fort after the last siege, and they had enough food and gunpowder, too.
 The Ottoman soldiers were determined to defend Buda, they were masters of their trade, not to mention their 400 cannons waiting for the besiegers.

-The Bavarians took up positions south to the castle, on the slopes of the Gellért hill.
-The camp of Duke Charles of Lorraine was on the north, between Óbuda and Pasarét.
+The Bavarians took up positions south of the castle, on the slopes of the Gellért hill.
+The camp of Duke Charles of Lorraine was in the north, between Óbuda and Pasarét.
 The units of the Hungarian and the Allied cavalry were raiding all over the Great Hungarian Plain, keeping an eye on the possible movements of the Ottoman Pashas of Várad, Temesvár, and Eger castles.
 The Hussars of Bottyán János discovered that the Turks wanted to escape their wives through the Csepel Island. they ambushed the Sipahi riders and scattered them while the Hungarian boatmen captured the women. they all got a huge bounty.

-The rest of the German troops arrived at the end of June, including the soldiers from Brandenburg so the number of the besiegers has increased to 75,000 men.
+The rest of the German troops arrived at the end of June, including the soldiers from Brandenburg so the number of the besiegers increased to 75,000 men.
 The cannons deployed on the Rose Hill quickly destroyed the walls of the Water Town and the siege trenches got ready, too.
 Thus, Duke Charles ordered the first assault on 24 June.
 The attack was supported by the boatmen of the Danube who embarked and opened a gap for the infantrymen.
 The Janissaries shed a killer musket fire on the attackers who were pushing through the breach but it couldn’t stop them.
 The Imperials have occupied the breach.
-By the evening, the Christians were able to take the whole Water Town, on the heels of the withdrawing Ottoman forces.
+By the evening, the Christians were able to take the whole of Water Town, on the heels of the withdrawing Ottoman forces.
 Pasha Abdurrahman didn’t want to sacrifice too many soldiers to keep this part of the town.

 The besiegers began to dig the new trenches at once.
 The cannons were also destroying an important section of the northern wall, the so-called Esztergomi Bastion near the Gate of Vienna.
 The round bastions were being attacked, and the howitzers tried to destroy the houses behind the walls.
 The Turks failed to hinder the building of the trenches and they were slowly but surely approaching the walls.
 These trenches were also successful to repulse the Ottomans’ sallies, though the soldiers of Duke Charles suffered heavy losses at these sallies.

 In spite of this, Duke Charles ordered a general attack to be launched on 14 July.
 A day before the assault, a mine seriously damaged the wall next to the Bastion of Pasha Sziavusz.
 The cannons concentrated their fire on it and the walls fell down.
 It was why Duke Charles issued the order of the assault a day earlier.
 The attackers sent three columns against the breaches at 7 p.m., they were throwing grenades at the defenders but they could not take a stand on the wooden palisade behind the breach.
-On top of that, an Ottoman mine blew up, causing severe losses among the thronged Christian soldiers: then, the defenders sallied on them, covered by the rifle fire and bombs from the walls.
+On top of that, an Ottoman mine blew up, causing severe losses among the thronged Christian soldiers: then, the defenders sallied on them, covered by rifle fire and bombs from the walls.
 Finally, Duke Charles had to call the Imperial troops back.
-The defenders lost about 600 soldiers while several hundreds of the attackers fell, including many high officers.
+The defenders lost about 600 soldiers while several hundred of the attackers fell, including many high officers.

 The Bavarians launched an attack against the Nagyrondella on 16 July and they managed to take a stand in the moat.
 They deployed cannons there and broke the walls from close range, while their musket fire covered the artillerymen.
 The Ottomans tried to chase them away on 22 July and sallied out but the Bavarians repulsed them in bloody close combat.
 It was the moment when 800 quintals of gunpowder exploded where the Turks stored it in the former palace of King Matthias Corvinus: the eastern wing of the palace and a section of the wall blew up, killing 1,500 defenders on the spot.

 Seeing this, Duke Charles sent his Chief Aide-de-Camp to Pasha Abdurrahman and demanded his surrender but it was refused.
-The Pasha had the damaged sections repaired in two days: the defenders had plenty of gunpowders left, the effect of the explosion was not so large as it was thought.
+The Pasha had the damaged sections repaired in two days: the defenders had plenty of gunpowders left, and the effect of the explosion was not so large as it was thought.
 Many stories of bravery were recorded during the siege.
 Here you can read about an Ottoman hero of Buda, Bey Csonka who later became a famous Hussar commander in the Imperial army:

 A long section of the Nagyrondella’s wall fell down on 25 July but the defenders built new lines of palisades behind it.
 However, the next day the planks were burned by a Franciscan monk called Rafael Babrielly: the Hungarians called him “Tüzes” aka “Conflagrant” Gábor as he was an expert on explosives.
 The Turks could not extinguish the fire because of the Christian musket men.
 During this time, the artillery and mine fight was going on at the northern section of the wall but with small success.
 The Turks sallied out from the castle on 25 July and attacked the soldiers from Brandenburg.
 The Germans were attacked from different directions and the Ottomans were forced back only with the help of the Hajdú soldiers of Fiáth János of Győr but the enemy’s cannon fire caused many casualties to the besiegers.
 (Please, note that I use the Oriental name order for Hungarians where family names come first.)